teratron/test-admin-panel/README.md

 - Must use the latest ReactJS.
 - Mock web-service request as needed.
 Assume API response delay ranging from 2ms to 15s.
-- Use your favorite set of tools
+- Use your favorite set of tools.
-- We expect best practices in your code )
+- We expect best practices in your code.

 ## The UI